arun-tej/Backend-developer-page/frontend/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Frontend Deployment Guide
+# Backend Developer Page - Frontend

 This React application uses Create React App with CRACO for customization.